OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 To deploy the vLLM appliance for benchmarking, follow these steps:

-1. Download the vLLM appliance from the marketplace
+1. Download the vLLM appliance from the marketplace:
     ``` shell
     $ onemarketapp export 'service_Vllm' vllm --datastore default
     ```

-2. Configure the template for [GPU PCI passthrough](../../../product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md)
+2. Configure the template for [GPU PCI passthrough](../../../product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md):
     ```shell
     $ onetemplate update vllm
     ```